bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 Now I'm clear with prerequisite, my pfSense can get a internet connection and have an access from OpenWRT router to implement a Remote Access VPN.

-#### Bonus: different with Cisco config
+#### Bonus: How it different with Cisco config?

 Now, I will show the different firewall configuration in other router vendor, example is Cisco.

 This is the example method in Cisco router.

 Note:

 **Inbound traffic** is traffic came in from internet or WAN.

 **Outbound traffic** is traffic where come from LAN interface.
 Such as applications, user or etc.